Video Game Tester Jobs

 Let’s face it…if you enjoy playing games then this won’t be a problem, but if you’re thinking this is a job that you can do completely at your leisure, think again.

-Unlike some of the other jobs mentioned here on Work From Home Watchdog, video game tester jobs generally require a greater time investment.
+Unlike some of the other online methods mentioned here on Work From Home Watchdog, video game tester jobs generally require a greater time investment.
 However, the financial and pleasure rewards can make it very worthwhile.